|

 Fidelity Investments Insurance

-In most cases, customer accounts are protected by either SIPC or FDIC.
-SIPC covers securities and some uninvested cash in brokerage accounts, while FDIC covers cash balances in cash sweep programs.
+In most situations, Fidelity customer accounts are covered by either SIPC or FDIC.
+SIPC applies to securities and certain uninvested cash in brokerage accounts, while FDIC insurance applies to cash balances held through sweep programs.

 SIPC

-There are two different SIPC plans at Fidelity, and they both work in a similar way.
-The main one covers up to $500,000 in securities, with half of that amount available for uninvested cash.
+Fidelity offers two layers of SIPC protection, and both operate in a similar manner.
+The primary SIPC coverage protects up to $500,000 in securities, with up to half of that amount allocated to uninvested cash.

 Safest Brokers